jeremyqzt/statsJs/README.md

 Example Usages below.

-## Combination Helper
+## Importing
-Importing and using
+The libraries can be imported using the following.
 ```
 const {probabilityLib, statsLib, combinationLib, permutationLib} = require('nodestats');
 ```